-- The Venture One card, Citi Double Cash Card (2 percent cash back) or any other card with a higher flat rate reward bonus might be the better choice for camper or RV rentals.
+- The Venture card, Citi Double Cash Card (2 percent cash back – 1 percent when you buy plus 1 percent as you pay), or any other card with a higher flat rate reward bonus might be the better choice for camper or RV rentals.

 Save on travel to your camping destination

 If you’re flying to your campsite instead of road-tripping it, don’t miss an opportunity to earn miles or points.

 “Many of the American Airlines co-branded Citibank cards allow you to access American’s Reduced Mileage Awards, where you can get up to a 7,500-mile discount on travel to different cities that change by the month,” says Wright.